 Many of the job skills employers look for do not require expensive training or degrees.
 If you are looking for new job opportunities, whether to be an invaluable asset to your current employer or to improve your promotion potential, it’s important to know which work skills are invaluable — and what you can do to gain them.
-Click through for work skills that can improve your employability — you might even be able to earn that six-figure salary.
+Take a look at these work skills that can improve your employability — you might even be able to earn that six-figure salary.

 We all know that many employers highly regard great communication skills, and being concise is one of the most important skills you can acquire.
 It’s one of many ways you can improve your chances of getting a job.